parinzee/linux-surface-overlay/README.md

 - libwacom-surface-1.9

 # Information
-- surface-sources is the normal gentoo-sources with surface patchsets installed
+- *surface-sources* is the normal gentoo-sources with surface patchsets installed
-- iptsd is needed for touchscreen support.
+- *iptsd* is needed for touchscreen support.
 Please also enable the services after install.
-- libwacom-surface helps provides better touchscreen support, please install it.
+- *libwacom-surface* helps provides better touchscreen support, please install it.
+- *surface-control* is a commandline utility to help with controlling your surface device, recommended to install.